davidenunes/davidenunes.github.io/_posts/2020-05-1-gumbel-top.md

 If you work with libraries such as [NumPy](https://numpy.org/), [Jax](https://jax.readthedocs.io/en/latest/) [Tensorflow](https://www.tensorflow.org/), or [PyTorch](https://pytorch.org/)
-you (should) end-up writing a lot of vectorization code.
-Instead of using control-flow operations (e.g. for loops), you write code that operates on an entire set of values at once.
+you (should) end-up writing a lot of vectorization code: instead of using control-flow operations (e.g. for loops), you write code that operates on an entire set of values at once.
 Inputs and outputs of your functions are multidimensional arrays or tensors.
 Lower-level libraries optimized for linear